curious-containers/curious-containers.github.io/container-images.md

 ## Nvidia-Docker

-In order to use Cuda applications on Nvidia GPUs, you have to switch from `container.engine: "docker"` to `container.engine: "nvidia-docker` in your RED file.
+In order to use Cuda applications on Nvidia GPUs, you have to switch from `container.engine: "docker"` to `container.engine: "nvidia-docker"` in your RED file.
 For more details take a look at the [nvidia-docker container engine](red-container-engines.md#nvidia-docker) documentation.

 The easiest way to make Cuda available to your containerized application is to start your Dockerfile with `FROM nvidia/cuda:9.0-base`.
 Of course the underlying host's driver and hardware must support the desired cuda version (e.g. 9.0).